 The directors are responsible for the other information.
-Th information included in the Group's annual report for the y include the financial report and our auditor's report thereo
+The other information comprises the information included in the Group's annual report for the year ended 30 June 2024, but does not include the financial report and our auditor's report thereon.

-Our opinion on the financial report does not cover the other express any form of assurance conclusion thereon.
+Our opinion on the financial report does not cover the other information and accordingly we will not express any form of assurance conclusion thereon.

-In connection with our audit of the financial report, our res identified above when it becomes available and, in doing materially inconsistent with the financial report or our know appears to be materially misstated.
+In connection with our audit of the financial report, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the financial report or our knowledge obtained in the audit, or otherwise appears to be materially misstated.